 For the Purrbabies

 There are several reasons why your cat may be drooling, and they aren’t all a cause for concern.
-Once you notice your cat drooling, it’s important to make a vet appointment and narrow down the root cause.
+Once you notice your cat drooling, though, it’s important to make a vet appointment and narrow down the root cause.
 Sometimes it can be as simple as a very happy kitty, but sometimes it can be much more serious.
-Here are the seven biggest reasons cats drool.
+Here are the nine biggest reasons cats drool.

 Dental issues in cats are very common, particularly as cats get older.
 Lack of good dental hygiene, age, and certain health conditions can all contribute to the development of dental diseases in your cat’s mouth.
 Because of this, it’s a good idea to brush your cat’s teeth and use dental additives (like this food additive) to help prevent costly complications later on.
 Here are some of the dental and oral diseases that can develop and cause drooling.

-While periodontitis occurs mainly due to gingivitis, tooth resorption is the leading cause of tooth loss in cats.
 Tooth resorption occurs when the tooth begins to break down from the inside out.
 By the time cats are showing signs of tooth resorption — including a pink hue around the gumline, reluctance to eat, drooling, and irritation — the tooth is already very damaged.
 Depending on the severity of the tooth resorption, some or all of the tooth may need to be removed.

-These types of chronic oral ailments can be painful for cats.
+“These types of chronic oral ailments can be painful for cats.
 They might not want to eat or clean themselves.
-There are currently no medications to cure these conditions, and full mouth extractions can seem extreme but are ultimately the best way to provide relief!
+There are currently no medications to cure these conditions, and full mouth extractions can seem extreme but are ultimately the best way to provide relief!” - Dr. Erica Irish

 Cancerous tumors in the mouth can also cause drooling, along with bad breath, blooding, and problems eating.
 For larger tumors or those on the jawbone, some cats have trouble closing their mouths.